Waterproof vs. Water Resistant Flooring

 Also, excessive spills not cleaned up within 24 hours, standing water, or flooding may be excluded from a waterproof warranty.

 Floors that are referred to as “water resistant” typically do not have any language in the warranty making claims to performance after water exposure.
 You can count on these floors to hold up to topical spills, tracked in everyday moisture, and any pet mishaps that are cleaned up quickly.
 However, don’t count on these products to maintain their integrity after a long-standing spill, or plumbing leak or bathtub overflow.
 The construction of these floors include different core materials, not allowing for waterproof properties to be upheld in a warranty.
-Beauflor Eternity laminate is a great water resistant option with a locking system to handle standing water up to 72 hours.
+Beauflor Hydrana laminate is a great water resistant option with a locking system to handle standing water up to 72 hours.

 Moisture staining is a separately warranted condition and may have additional requirements for installation.
 Products with a moisture stain warranty are usually constructed with a backing adhered to the reverse that includes chemical barriers to deflect moisture or inhibit the growth of mold and mildew.